attestra/nwautomatedrecover/README.md

 ## Usage and examples
 Output from `./nwrestvmrecover`  -h
 ```
-nwrestvmrecover [OPTION]... vmname - Script to trigger a restore via the Networker REST API
+nwrestvmrecover [OPTION]... [-x] vmname - Script to trigger a restore via the Networker REST API

 where:
    -h  shows this help text
     -a  Authentication digest
     -b  Networker (backup) server name
     -c  Destination cluster resource